Roommates: can't live with 'em, can't get cheap rent without 'em

-When a group of people enter into a rental agreement together, they have what is called “joint & several liability”.
+When a group of people enters into a rental agreement together, they have what is called “joint and several liability.”
 This means that if one person does not uphold their responsibilities on the lease, then the responsibility falls to the rest of the group.
 Likewise, if one tenant violates the lease, all those on the lease have to suffer the consequences of the action.

 Make sure you trust the person you agree to sign a lease with!